From the 1st of April, 2020, thesharply reduced the interest rates of various small saving schemes.

 Check your plan

-To bridge the gap, you can adopt growth as part of your investment strategy.
-Investing in equities could yield about 10-12 per cent annually over the long-term and is best poised to beat inflation among all the asset classes.
-However, tweak your asset allocation in favour of equities to the extent you are comfortable with as well as your objectives.
-Investing in ELSS will entitle you to Sec 80 C benefits.
-Ensure you invest in equity funds with an investment horizon of at least seven years.
+To bridge the gap, you can adopt growth as part of your. in equities could yield about 10-12 per cent annually over the long-term and is best poised to beat inflation among all the asset classes.
+However, tweak your asset allocation in favour of equities to the extent you are comfortable with as well as your objectives. will entitle you to Sec 80 C benefits.
+Ensure you in with an horizon of at least seven years.

 Stay away from risky bonds